Tai Chi @ Numazu Delights & Dance Center

 It is a gentle form of exercise improving core balance, strength, coordination, agility, cognition, and memory, while decreasing fall risk, blood pressure, joint pain, stress, and anxiety.
 Improvement is seen with chronic conditions including fibromyalgia, osteoarthritis, and Parkinson’s disease.

-For more info call Beth or to register for the workshop fill out the contact form below
+For more info call Beth or to register for the class please fill out the contact form below

 @ 517-936-8117